LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 Now click on the end of the expression, enter a less than operator (<) and type the value -125.
 The dialog should look like so:

+Click OK to close that dialog.
+Enter a new port name of Bad Signal.
+Click OK.

+The workspace now looks like this, with a new output port:

+Add two PointCloudCoercer transformers to the workspace, one attached to each output from the PointCloudFilter.
+One output should be directed to the Clipper:Clippee port, the other to the GoodLocations output feature type: